purepisces/Wenqing-Machine_Learning_Blog/Foundational-Concepts-in-Machine-Learning/Training-Pipeline/handling-imbalance.md

 Resample the non-spam class at a certain rate to reduce the imbalance in the training set.
 It’s important to have validation data and test data intact (no resampling).

+### Types of Naive Resampling

+Oversampling the Minority Class: This involves duplicating examples from the minority class to increase their frequency in the training dataset.

+Undersampling the Majority Class: This involves randomly removing examples from the majority class to decrease their frequency in the training dataset.

+### Important Considerations

+Validation and Test Data Integrity: It’s crucial to keep the validation and test data intact, without any resampling, to ensure that the performance metrics reflect the model's ability to generalize to unseen data.
+Resampling should only be applied to the training data.

+Risk of Overfitting (in Oversampling): Oversampling can lead to overfitting, as the model may memorize duplicated instances from the minority class.

+Loss of Information (in Undersampling): Undersampling can result in the loss of valuable information from the majority class, which might degrade the model's performance.

 ```python3
 import pandas as pd
 from sklearn.utils import resample